schneems/ruby_javascript_data_viz/README.md

 Now that we've seen that jQuery is successfully loaded, lets manipulate the DOM a bit.

-jQuery takes css style selctors, that means we can target id's using `#` classes using `.` and elements by using them directly.
+jQuery takes css style selectors, that means we can target id's using `#` classes using `.` and elements by using them directly.
 To target all link's on the page we can use this selector:

     > $('a')